 It is important to understand that each person’s Flexeril addiction is unique, so no single treatment will work for everyone.
 Because Flexeril is often abused in combination with other drugs, different courses of treatment may be used to treat co-occurring addictions.
 For example, those who are addicted to Flexeril as well as alcohol or opiates may be initiated on an applicable medication-assisted treatment regimen to help manage these concurrent substance dependencies.

-If you or someone you love is struggling with Flexeril abuse, contact our recovery support team for information about addiction treatment options by calling 1-888-744-0069 .
+If you or someone you love is struggling with Flexeril abuse, contact our recovery support team for information about addiction treatment options by calling for free at .
+You can also contact free narcotics and drug abuse hotline numbers.